GGonryun/worksheets.dev/libs/engine/README.md

 Assigns the current registry error, if one exists, into a specified key in the heap and removes the error from the registry.
 If we pulled an error we also place the handlers set of instructions on the stack. otherwise we continue with the operation.

+### Finally

+A parameter of `try`, allows you to perform an action after a try-catch block.
+Catch must be specified.

+### Retry

+Used in conjunction with a `try` instruction to reattempt earlier steps if a failure is encountered.
+Incompatible with `catch` and `finally`.

 ### For

 Iterate over lists or maps.
 Creates scope.
 When the instruction is initialized we create 3 instructions, restore heap, loop, and clone heap.